dxciberaws/awscertauth/README.rst

     -d CERTS_DIR, --certs-dir CERTS_DIR
                         Directory for host certificates.
 Ignored if '-s' is present -f, --force           Overwrite certificates if they already exist

+    -r, --revoke
+                        Combined with -l or -n to specify the cn, revocates the indicated certificate -R, --revoke_list REVOKE_LIST
+                        Generates a CRL file and stores it at `REVOKE_LIST`, that can be a local file or an S3 obejct URI

 To create a new root CA certificate: